algosup/2024-2025-project-4-web-fpga-team-2/Documents/Management/WeeklyReports/weeklyReport3.md

 ### Website

 The developers successfully finished to implement the parser.
 The JSON can now be used to automatically create the schematics.
 The circuit visualizer (grouping "Connecting wire between components" and "Schematics realized by the JSON file" tasks) is now 80% complete.
-However, the POC is finished which is a big step forward; we can now focus on the additional features.
-The user interface of the dashboard is also 75% finish.
+The POC is finished which is a big step forward; we can now focus on the additional features.
+The user interface of the dashboard is also 75% finished.

 ## Management Planing